adedomin/csc341-project/gym.md

 person_id   CHAR(6)     PK/FK      The primary identifier of a
                                    customer, from person.

-wage        NUMBER      n/a        amount paid per hour.
+wage        DECIMAL(2) n/a        amount paid per hour.

 type        CHAR(1)     n/a        Determines if the user is a
                                    generic employee or a physical